salesforce/lwc/packages/@lwc/module-resolver/README.md

 console.log(result);
 ```

-If in the middle of the module resolution the resolver processes an invalid configuration the resolver throws an error with the `LWC_CONFIG_ERROR` error code.
-If a module can't be resolved from the given importer the invocation throws an error with the `NO_LWC_MODULE_FOUND` error code.
+If the resolver processes an invalid configuration, it throws an error with the `LWC_CONFIG_ERROR` error code.
+If the resolver can't locate the module, it throws an error with the `NO_LWC_MODULE_FOUND` error code.

 ```js
 import { resolveModule } from '@lwc/module-resolver';